 Paddler Training and Tips

-There are numerous events held over the summer months for paddlers who want to prepare for the 19.7km crossing of the 2017 Karma Resorts Rottnest Channel Swim which will be held on Saturday, 25 February 2017.
+There are numerous events held over the summer months for paddlers who want to prepare for the 19.7km crossing of the 2018 Rottnest Channel Swim which will be held on Saturday, 24 February 2018.

 Please visit the Canoeing WA website to view their event schedule.

 Also visit the Indian Ocean Paddlers website for safety tips.

 These notes have been prepared by Canoeing Western Australia Inc.